Determination of the initial condition for the Balitsky-Kovchegov equation with transformers: Theoretical framework

 \subsection{Balitsky--Kovchegov evolution}

 The energy dependence of the dipole amplitude, $N(r, x)$, is governed by the BK evolution equation.
-This equation resums quantum corrections proportional to large logarithms of energy, $\ln(1/x)$, and incorporates the non-linear effects that lead to gluon saturation.
+This equation resums quantum corrections proportional to large logarithms of energy, typically written in terms of the rapidity variable $Y=\ln(1/x)$, and incorporates the non-linear effects that lead to gluon saturation.
 For a dipole with quark and antiquark at transverse positions $\xt_0$ and $\xt_1$, the equation reads

 where $\xt_{ij} \equiv \xt_i - \xt_j$ and we have ignored the impact-parameter dependence.
 The linear terms in the square brackets correspond to the BFKL equation, describing the emission of a gluon from the parent dipole.
 The final quadratic term, $N(\abs{\xt_{02}},x)N(\abs{\xt_{12}},x)$, represents the simultaneous scattering of the two new dipoles, a non-linear effect that tames the growth of the amplitude and drives the system towards saturation.
+We note that there also additional corrections to the BK equation that incorporate the correct time-ordering of the emitted gluons~\cite{Beuf:2014uia,Iancu:2015vea,Ducloue:2019ezk,Boussarie:2025mzh,Boussarie:2025bpq}, which would be important at next-to-leading order~\cite{Lappi:2016fmu,Ducloue:2019ezk}.

 The interaction kernel, $K_{\text{BK}}$, describes the splitting of the parent dipole.
 For phenomenological accuracy, it is crucial to include running coupling corrections.
 Following the Balitsky prescription~\cite{Balitsky:2006wa}, the kernel is given by